bitkidd/adonisjs-credentials/README.md

 You can have multiple credential files, the best way to work is to create one for each environment, development, production, staging, test and etc.

-As for development you can keep `.key` files inside `/credentials` folder, in production environment this is not an option.
+As for development you can keep `.key` files inside `/credentials` folder, in production environment this is not a great option.

 You should use and set additional environment variable `ADONIS_CREDENTIALS_KEY`, that will be used to decrypt data and populate it to your app.